FGA-DIKU/EHR/corebehrt/azure/README.md

 python -m corebehrt.azure [-h] {build_env, job}
 ```

-### Building the CoreBEHRT environment
+### Building the BONSAI environment

-The `CoreBEHRT` Azure environment needed for running CoreBEHRT jobs can be built using the sub-command:
+The `BONSAI` Azure environment needed for running BONSAI jobs can be built using the sub-command:

 ```bash
 python -m corebehrt.azure build_env